 Latest documentation (Rev 5M)

 1. Make sure you download the correct manual version for your PCB revision (indicated clearly on the PCB silkscreen) and firmware version!
+AND the transformer construction manual!

 2. Always install the latest firmware revision (see below).